Associate Professor and Director of Graduate Studies, History

 Christopher Phillips's research and teaching focus on the history of science in modern America.
 His first book, The New Math: A Political History (Chicago, 2015) examines the rise and fall of the controversial "new math" curriculum against the changing politics of mid-century America.
 He shows that far from being insulated from politics, the teaching of mathematics was framed as, and understood as, a fundamentally political enterprise.
 His second book, Scouting and Scoring: How We Know What We Know About Baseball (Princeton, 2019), uses the collection of data in professional baseball as a way of exploring the supposed distinction between objective, numbered knowledge and subjective, people knowledge.
 He argues that data of both kinds are neither abstract nor natural, but grounded in concrete technologies, and created only through the labor of many highly-trained individuals.
-Prof. Phillips is currently working on a book that will trace the replacement of biomedical causation with statistical correlation in modern medicine.
-Long used in epidemiological studies, statistical measures came into common use in clinical medicine in the mid-twentieth century, particularly around the effort to find new ways of talking about causes of cancer and heart disease.
-The project centers on a group of biometricians and biostatisticians at the National Institutes of Health who invented the tools that changed the way doctors, public health experts, and governmental agencies talked about health and disease.
+Prof. Phillips is currently working on a history of statistics in medicine, tentatively titled Number Doctors: The Emergence of Biostatistics and the Reformation of Modern Medicine.
+It centers on a group of biostatisticians at the National Institutes of Health and their efforts to transform measures of causality and proof in medicine through the development of novel statistical measures.
+It is, in a sense, the prehistory of our current moment of "risky medicine" and "precision medicine," as well as of algorithms and artificial intelligence in medicine.
+This project investigates how and why medicine became a science of numbers.

 EducationPh.D.: Harvard University, 2011

-- Scouting and Scoring: How We Know What We Know About Baseball (Princeton University Press, in production)
+- Scouting and Scoring: How We Know What We Know About Baseball (Princeton University Press, 2019)

 - "The Taste Machine: Sense, Subjectivity, and Statistics in the California Wine-World," Social Studies of Science 46/3 (2016): 461-481.